 The Center’s extensive media arts archive is currently housed in the Rare and Manuscript Collections at Cornell University.

 For decades the studio was located in Owego, a small village in upstate New York.
-In 2021, the Experimental Television Center announced its relocation to Atlanta, Georgia.
+In 2021, Experimental Television Center announced its relocation to Atlanta, Georgia.

 Erik Gavriluk, CEO